treasure-data/digdag/digdag-docs/src/command_reference.rst

   Store access logs to this directory.

   Example: --access-log digdag/log

+:command:`--disable-local-agent`
+  Disable task execution on this server.

+  This option is useful when there're multiple servers sharing the same underlay database and some of the servers are prepared only for REST API.
+See also ``--disable-executor-loop`` option.

+  Example: --disable-local-agent

+:command:`--max-task-threads N`
+  Limit maxium number of task execution threads on this server.

+  Example: --max-task-threads 5

+:command:`--disable-executor-loop`
+  Disable workflow executor on this server.
+Workflow executor loop updates state of tasks on the underlay database.
+At least one server that is sharing the same underlay database must enable workflow executor loop.

+  This option is useful when there're multiple servers sharing the same underlay database and some of the servers are prepared only for task execution or REST API.
+See also ``--disable-local-agent`` option.

+  Example: --max-task-threads 5

 :command:`-c, --config PATH`
   Server configuration property path.
 See `Digdag server <digdag_server.html>`_ for details.